10 Tips to get you through an exam

 9. Don’t worry about others

 It’s hard to say which is worse: the girl writing furiously two rows ahead, making you question why you aren’t writing as much, or the guy having a breakdown beside you, infecting you with his stress.
 Do yourself a favour and ignore both.
-Focusing on your own exam, instead of those being done by your classmates, will remove unnecessary distractions and keep you on the right path without any mini-heart attacks along the way.
+Focusing on your own exam, instead of those done by your classmates, will remove unnecessary distractions and keep you on the right path.

 10. When it’s over, forget about it